“My life is already ruined, so I should keep calm.”

 “Maybe another one like the Malveauxes,” adds Moore.

-“-though you can get a lighter sentence by giving them less ammunition to go after you,” explains Hill.
-“They can’t make up charges out of nothing.”
+“-though you can get a lighter sentence by giving them less ammunition to go after you with,” explains Hill.

 “That’s what we’re here for, to find out how much truth there is to the Devillers’ ammunition,” says Moore.
 “Whether it’s value grade or match grade.”